If you don’t have an emergency fund, you need to start working towards this right now!

 Building an emergency fund can help you deal with financial emergencies with less stress and prevents you from making poor financial decisions.
 These financial decisions that we are trying to avoid are:

-- Having to take out a high-interest loan to cover your emergency
+- Taking out a high-interest loan to cover your emergency

-- Having to sell your investments at a loss because you need the funds
+- Selling your investments at a loss because you need the funds

 - Having to put the funds on a high-interest credit card

-- Having to borrow money from family and friends (I never recommend this!)
+- Borrowing money from family and friends (I never recommend this!)

 And, most importantly: